ilmanzo/crystal_talk_gdg/crystal.md

 }
 ```

 Crystal is designed to be...
-Crystalline
+Clear

 ```Crystal
 3.times do